sscherl2017/lab0/README.md

 third.html contains a list of common things that people juggle with and different instructional videos to learn how to juggle.

+juggling.css contains the CSS styling for the different pages

 Thanks!